benplay2/google_home_starter/README.md

 - How to add new switches & actions
 - Update author
 - How to point IFTTT to your raspi
+- Bring node.js setup instructions into this readme

 ## Updates in this fork